Hong-Luu/CS-499-Computer-Science-Capstone/Enhancements/CS360-softwareDesignEngineering/README.md

 ## Technical Implementation
 - **Frontend:** Developed using Android Studio and designed for intuitive user interaction.
-- **Backend:** Utilizes a robust database with tables for user data and inventory items, ensuring data integrity and responsive app performance.
+- **Backend:** Utilizes a database with tables for user data and inventory items, ensuring data integrity and responsive app performance.

 ## Enhancements and Reflections
 ### Enhancements